avilabon/MDEF_Albert/docs/term2/T2-05-DigitalPrototypingForDesign/T2-05-03-DP4D_Microchallenge2.md

 The previous daily meeting to evaluate the status of the project and decide the objectives and distribution of each day's tasks is a very good practice.

+**The importance of the previous experience:**

+We have done in one day what took us 4 days in the previous microchallenge, which tells us about the importance of the experience.

 **The importance of the team:**

 Al continuar trabajando con el mismo equipo, nos ha permitido conocer mejor la manera de trabajar y las habilidades de cada miembro del equipo nos ha permitido segregar algunos de los trabajos para poder acabar dentro de las fechas límite.

+Being understanding and having fun working with colleagues is essential to cope well under the pressure of deadlines.

 ### Contributions

 - My contribution to the project may have to be valued by my partner in this microchallenge.
-However, if I have to evaluate myself, I think I have done the best I could.
-I have dedicated all the hours that I could.
-Perhaps time management could have been improved in some phases of the project.
+However, if I have to evaluate myself, I think I have tried to convey serenity and good vibes to the team as well as commitment to the work we were doing.

-- When things don't work out the way you expect and the deadline is approaching, it's easy to panic, but in those moments it is essential to remain calm so as not to contaminate your partner.

-- Having trusted people you know little to create something together that turned out well helps me trust the world.

-- I always feel good being able to help other groups with small things like cutting some pieces of metal, making some holes, filling out a survey or designing the new IAAC terrace with VR.
+- I have been able to make some very small contributions to the other groups whenever I have had the chance.
+Helping others not only makes me feel good, it is also an opportunity to learn from what they do.

 ### The process is the way!